We study the biodiversity of protist populations in the Southern Ocean. New organisms are being found and described every year.

-Antarctic Marine Protists, a guide to more than 500 Antarctic protists with photographs and descriptions was published in 2005, as an aid to the identification of these organisms.
+Antarctic Marine Protists was published in 2005.
+This guide to more than 500 Antarctic protists with photographs and descriptions, is an aid to the identifying these organisms.
 An online taxonomic key, based on the book, was published in 2014.

-Factors that control population abundance are being studied in relation to oceanography, nutrients and grazers — information vital to models of global carbon budgets.
-We are also investigating associations between species and ecological processes or oceanic regimes.
+Factors that control the abundance of protist populations are studied in relation to oceanography, nutrients and grazers.
+This information is vital to models of global carbon budgets.
+We are also looking at the associations between species and ecological processes or oceanic regimes.

-Determining the abundance and activity of marine bacteria
+Activity of marine bacteria

-- Characterising the effect of enhanced CO2 on taxonomic composition and cell size of microbial communities and the processes of photosynthesis, respiration, grazing and biogenic sedimentation.
+- the effect of enhanced CO2 on taxonomic composition and cell size of microbial communities and the processes of photosynthesis, respiration, grazing and biogenic sedimentation.